Pag (island): Geography

-Pag belongs to the north Dalmatian archipelago and it extends northwest–southeast along the coast, forming the Velebit Channel.
-The island has an area of 284.56 km² and the coastline is 269.2 km.
+Pag is generally considered part of the northern Dalmatian islands and it extends northwest–southeast along the coast, separated from the mainland by the Velebit Channel.
+The island has an area of approximately 284.18 km2 and the coastline is 269.2 km.
 It is around 60 km long (from northwest to southeast) and between 2 and 10 km wide.

 The island of Pag features a complex geological structure dominated by Cretaceous to Eocene shallow-water carbonates, deformed within the External Dinarides fold-and-thrust belt, and includes a more diverse lithology than most Dalmatian islands, with occurrences of breccias, sandstones, marls, and flysch sequences.

 The southwestern coast of the island is low (including the Pag Bay with the large Caska cove), and the northwestern is steep and high (including Stara Novalja Bay).
 Most of the island is rocky; smaller areas are covered with Mediterranean shrubs.
 The southeast of the island contains karst lakes Velo Blato and Malo Blato.
-The island's highest peak, at 349 m, is Sveti Vid (St Vitus).
+Sveti Vid, 348 m above sea level (St Vitus).

 Grapes, vegetables, and fruit are grown in the valleys and fields.
 The northern area of the Lun peninsula is mostly under olive groves.
 Most communities on the island are connected by a road.
 A 300 m-long arch Pag Bridge connects the southern part of the island to the mainland.
 The Prizna–Žigljen ferry connects the northern part of the island to the mainland.
-The island has two towns, Pag and Novalja, and many smaller villages and communities, including Lun, Stara Novalja, Gajac, Kolan, Metajna, Dinjiška, Povljana, and others.
-The island is divided between two counties, with Novalja, Stara Novalja, Lun, and Metajna being part of the northern Lika-Senj County, and the remainder of the island south of an isthmus at Gajac, including the town of Pag, being part of the southern Zadar County.
+The island has two municipalities with city status: Pag and Novalja, and many smaller villages and communities, including Lun, Stara Novalja, Gajac, Kolan, Metajna, Dinjiška, Povljana, and others.
+The island is administratively divided between Zadar County and Lika-Senj County, with Novalja, Stara Novalja, Lun, and Metajna being part of the northern Lika-Senj County, and the remainder of the island south of an isthmus at Gajac, including the town of Pag, being part of the southern Zadar County.